 Qualifying Interest Conservation Objective as per NPWS (2015a) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
 Adverse Effect Common Tern (Sterna hirundo) [A193] "To maintain the favourable conservation condition of Common Tern in South Dublin Bay and River Tolka Estuary SPA" Construction Phase Impacts During the construction of the proposed development, there is potential for accidental discharge of sediment and pollutants to reach Dublin Bay which is 810 m downstream via surface water pathways and the Stradbrook Stream.
 There is no potential for noise, vibration or visual impacts due to the size of the proposed development, the distance Yes Arctic Tern (Sterna paradisaea) [A194] "To maintain the favourable conservation condition of Arctic Tern in South Dublin Bay and River Tolka Estuary SPA" between the proposed development site and the SPA, the screening provided by buildings and trees, and the ambient noise levels already present in the area.
-Operational Phase Impacts As described in Section 2.3, Ringsend WwTP is currently being upgraded in order to comply with the Urban Wastewater Treatment Directive.
+Operational Phase Impacts 1.
+As described in Section 2.3, Ringsend WwTP is currently being upgraded in order to comply with the Urban Wastewater Treatment Directive.
 During the operational phase of the proposed development, wastewater will be conveyed to the Ringsend WwTP, which is currently treating wastewater for up to 2 million people.
 Considering this as well as the assimilative capacity of Dublin Bay, the proposed development will not measurably increase the foul water being supplied to Ringsend WwTP.
-Untreated surface water from the site (i.e. accidental hydrocarbon leaks and subsequent discharge) has the potential to flow into the Stradbrook Stream which could lead to adverse effects on the SPA.
-During periods of high rainfall, the public surface water drainage system overflows into the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
+2. Untreated surface water from the site (i.e. accidental hydrocarbon leaks and subsequent discharge) has the potential to flow into the Stradbrook Stream which could lead to adverse effects on the SPA.
+3. During periods of high rainfall, the public surface water drainage system overflows into the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
 This will not constitute an adverse effect, as the proposed development will not measurably increase the loading on the system.
+Therefore, mitigation measures are required to reduce the potential for adverse effects on this European site with regards to the Conservation Objectives for these Qualifying Interests.
 Yes

 Qualifying Interest Conservation Objective as per NPWS (2015a) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Adverse Effect Wetlands [A999] "To maintain the favourable conservation condition of the wetland habitat in South Dublin Bay and River Tolka Estuary SPA as a resource for the regularly occurring migratory waterbirds that utilise it" area", the Target for which is "The permanent area occupied by the wetland habitat should
+Adverse Effect Wetlands [A999] "To maintain the favourable conservation condition of the wetland habitat in South Dublin Bay and River Tolka Estuary SPA as a resource for the regularly occurring The Conservation Objective for Wetlands is defined by a single Attribute, namely "Habitat area", the Target for which is "The permanent area occupied by the wetland habitat should be stable and not significantly less than the area of 2,192 hectares, other than that occurring from natural patterns of variation".
+No migratory waterbirds that utilise it" As the proposed development does not provide for any reduction in the permanent area of this habitat within the site, it has no potential to delay or interrupt the achievement of this Conservation Objective.